dpuyda/triclipper/docs/how_it_works.md

 On the image above, the active edge is marked with the red line segment.

 Take the first edge in SEL.
-Observe that its intersection with the top of the scan beam is to the right from the active edge's intersection with the top of the scan beam.
+Observe that its intersection with the top of the scan beam is to the right from the active edge.
 This means that the active edge intersects the first edge in SEL.
-In this case, we calculate the intersection and add it to the list of edge intersections.
+In this case, calculate the intersection and add it to the list of edge intersections.

 ![intersections-6.svg](./img/intersections-6.svg)

 On the image above, the intersection is marked with the red dot.

 Take the next edge in SEL.
-Observe that its intersection with the top of the scan beam is to the left from the active edge's intersection with the top of the scan beam.
+Observe that its intersection with the top of the scan beam is to the left from the active edge.
 This means that the active edge does not intersect the edge in SEL (as well as the next edges in SEL, all of which intersect the top of the scan beam to the left from the active edge).
-In this case, we add the active edge to SEL and take the next active edge.
+In this case, add the active edge to SEL and take the next active edge.

 ![intersections-7.svg](./img/intersections-7.svg)